 SMPL Q&A is a new blog feature, in which we interview our experts on all things relevant in branding, design and simplicity.
-Recently, we sat down with Dan Cohen, senior namer at Siegel+Gale, to talk about the current trends in brand naming, how simplicity relates to the notion of naming a product, brand or service, and how a company or brand can consider purchasing naming services.
+Here we talk about the current trends in brand naming, how simplicity relates to the notion of naming a product, brand or service, and how a company or brand can consider purchasing naming services.

 What are some of the current trends in naming?